23nigavin/gnn-feature-selection/README.md

 This repository explores how graph neural networks behave when node features are flooded with irrelevant or misleading dimensions.
 The main experiments use the Cora citation graph and compare a baseline GCN against preprocessing approaches such as graph-aware feature selection, PCA, autoencoder embeddings, and a simplified learned feature mask.

-The project also includes a binary synthetic graph generator for testing specific assumptions, such as weak feature-label correlation, homophily strength, sparse useful features, and train-only spurious features.
+As a future-work extension, we also started building a binary synthetic graph generator for testing specific assumptions, such as weak feature-label correlation, homophily strength, sparse useful features, and train-only spurious features.
+This synthetic pipeline is meant to support deeper diagnosis beyond the main Cora experiments.

 ## Project Structure